AdrianAntico/AutoQuant/README.md

   * TSLM: Time Series Linear Model - builds a linear model with trend and season components extracted from the data

 ##### **AutoCatBoostCARMA()**
-AutoCatBoostCARMA() Is an Automated Machine Learning Time Series Forecasting Function.
+<code>AutoCatBoostCARMA()</code> is an Automated Machine Learning Time Series Forecasting Function.
 Create hundreds of thousands of time series forecasts using this function.
 Internally, it utilizes the catboost algorithm and replicates the ARMA process of forecasting.
 What this means is that a one-step ahead forecast is made, then the model features are re-computed and the next one-step ahead forecast is made, etc. This process is done for every time period you wish to have forecasted.
 On top of that, you can include calendar variables, a time trend variable, and automatically have an optimal transformation made on your target variable, with competing transformations being: YeoJohnson, BoxCox, arcsinh, along with arcsin and logit for proportion data.
 Grid tuning is available along with several other arguments to customize your builds.
 You can also utilize GPU if you have one.
 Running with GPU, for example, allows me to forecast the entire Walmart store and department forecasts (2660 store & department combinations) in less than 15 minutes with a 30k-tree model (compared to 33 hours of run time to loop through all stores and departments using AutoTS).
 Note, the test was based on using a 1080ti.

 ##### **AutoXGBoostCARMA()**
-AutoXGBoostCARMA() operates identically to the AutoCatBoostCARMA() function except that is utilizes XGBoost instead of CatBoost.
+<code>AutoXGBoostCARMA()</code> operates identically to the AutoCatBoostCARMA() function except that is utilizes XGBoost instead of CatBoost.

 ##### **AutoH2oDRFCARMA()**
-AutoH2oDRFCARMA() operates identically to the AutoCatBoostCARMA() function except that is utilizes H2O Distributed Random Forest instead of CatBoost
+<code>AutoH2oDRFCARMA()</code> operates identically to the AutoCatBoostCARMA() function except that is utilizes H2O Distributed Random Forest instead of CatBoost

 ##### **AutoH2oGBMCARMA()**
-AutoH2oGBMCARMA() operates identically to the AutoCatBoostCARMA() function except that is utilizes H2O GBM instead of CatBoost
+<code>AutoH2oGBMCARMA()</code> operates identically to the AutoCatBoostCARMA() function except that is utilizes H2O GBM instead of CatBoost

 </p>
 </details>